Electrical ballast: Electronic ballasts

-Application of electronic ballasts to HID lighting is growing in popularity.
 Most newer generation electronic ballasts can operate both high pressure sodium (HPS) lamps as well as metal-halide lamps.
 The ballast initially works as a starter for the arc by its internal ignitor, supplying a high-voltage impulse and, later, it works as a limiter/regulator of the electric flow inside the circuit.
 Electronic ballasts also run much cooler and are lighter than their magnetic counterparts.

-Fluorescent lamp ballasts
+Fluorescent lamp ballast topologies

 Preheating

 This technique uses a combination filament–cathode at each end of the lamp in conjunction with a mechanical or automatic (bi-metallic or electronic) switch that initially connect the filaments in series with the ballast to preheat them.
 When filaments are disconnected, an inductive pulse from the ballast starts the lamp.
 This system is described as "Preheat" in North America and "Switch Start" in the UK, and has no specific description in the rest of the world.
 This system is common in 200–240 V countries (and for 100–120 V lamps up to about 30 watts).

 Although an inductive pulse makes it more likely that the lamp will start when the starter switch opens, it is not actually necessary.
 The ballast in such systems can equally be a resistor.
 A number of fluorescent lamp fittings used a filament lamp as the ballast in the late 1950s through to the 1960s.
 Special lamps were manufactured that were rated at 170 volts and 120 watts.
 The lamp had a thermal starter built into the 4 pin base.
 The power requirements were much larger than using an inductive ballast (though the consumed current was the same), but the warmer light from the lamp type of ballast was often preferred by users particularly in a domestic environment.

 Resistive ballasts were the only type that was usable when the only supply available to power the fluorescent lamp was DC.
 Such fittings used the thermal type of starter (mostly because they had gone out of use long before the glow starter was invented), but it was possible to include a choke in the circuit whose sole purpose was to provide a pulse on opening of the starter switch to improve starting.
 DC fittings were complicated by the need to reverse the polarity of the supply to the tube each time it started.
 Failure to do so vastly shortened the life of the tube.